Frequently Asked Questions

 Sometimes such an error appears when firewalls or antivirus programs block Callnote.
 Please disable them for test purposes before running the software.

 Go to the menu bar and click Skype.
-Find Manage API Clients > Callnote > Change > Allow This Application to Use Skype > OK
+Find Manage API Clients/Callnote/Change /Allow This Application to Use Skype.
+Click OK.

 Mac users should close Callnote with Activity Monitor by completing the following steps:

-Before deleting Callnote, Windows users should close the app with Windows Task Manager (CTRL+SHIFT+ESC) by completing the following steps:
+Before deleting Callnote, Windows users should close the app with the Windows Task Manager (CTRL+SHIFT+ESC) by completing the following steps:

 Before deleting Callnote, Mac users should close the app with Activity Monitor.